isaichavez19-maker/vst3_dev_portal/src/pages/Tutorials/How+to+use+the+silence+flags.md

     // under certain condition our output buffer could be silent:
-    // for example here our gain could be set to 0 or smaller than a threshold.
+    // for example, here our gain could be set to 0 or smaller than a threshold.
     // We have to inform the host that our output is silent too
     // this is done simply by setting the silenceFlags of the output bus: if (gain < 0.0000001)